 But what about performance?
 Well, 240hz, 1ms response time, 1080p and a 25 inch IPS display make this a real contender when it comes to competitive gaming, and it's also a key part of Nickmercs' setup, which we think is pretty cool.

 Best Monitor for Competitive Gaming Under £200 - BenQ ZOWIE XL2411K

 BenQ is simply one of the most accessible brands for quality gaming monitors around and thanks to monitors like the BenQ Zowie XL2411K, a huge audience of gamers can get into the action without breaking the bank.

 This monitor packs some impressive specs, especially for the price.
 You'll find 144Hz, which is still blisteringly fast, 1ms response time, and a suitably sized 24 Inch LCD screen.

-All of this comes together well for esports and competitive gaming and we'd say it's a great choice if you're looking to dip your toe into the competitive gaming scene.
+All of this comes together well for esports and competitive gaming and we'd say the Zowie XL2411K is a great choice if you're looking to dip your toe into the competitive gaming scene.

 Now, while playing competitively on the big screen arguably has its disadvantages, you may just prefer to have a larger screen but not lose out on responsiveness and high framerates.

 Enter the AOC C32G2ZE gaming monitor which comes in at a pretty massive 32 inches...well, for a gaming monitor that is.